 Fairfield told Vanity Fair that she saw Drogon as Dany’s lover and Viserion and Rhaegal—whom she called “the bros”—as more like Beavis and Butthead.
 Her favorite scene from Season 7 involved “the bros ... waking up on the cliff in the morning, and they’re burping and they’re kind of hissing and getting up, getting ready to go take care of business up north. ...
 Those scenes are everything.
 I mean, they are as much fun as—to me, anyway—as the dragons flying around blowing sh*t up.”

 In 2018, entomologist Brett Ratcliffe made headlines for naming three newly discovered beetle species after Dany’s dragons.
 He labeled them drogoni, rhaegali, and viserioni.
 And in 2019, Australian scientists named a new species of bee fly Paramonovius nightking after the Night King.

 In the books, the Targaryen family members are notable for their silver hair and violet eyes.
 During shooting, Daenerys and Viserys (Harry Lloyd) Targaryen originally wore violet contact lenses, but Benioff and Weiss decided they negatively impacted the actors’ ability to portray emotion.

-18. The time period between seasons 5 and 6 was Kit Harington’s “darkest period.”
+34. The time between seasons 5 and 6 was Kit Harington’s “darkest period.”